yohanesnuwara/yohanesnuwara/README.md

 ### 👨‍💻 [Python Bootcamp for GeoEngineers](https://github.com/yohanesnuwara/python-bootcamp-for-geoengineers)

 This repository stores codes, data, and materials of trainings that I give to students.
 This is a perfect place to learn Python.

-Besides educational purposes, I also use GitHub to develop several libraries as follows:

 ### PyMRST